gusnips/koa-error-ejs/README.md

 - json
 - html

-  Based on [koa-error](https://github.com/koajs/error), adapter to use EJS as view
+  Adapted from [koa-error](https://github.com/koajs/error) to use EJS as view engine

 ## Installation